r-token/ryantoken.com-v3-svelte/src/routes/blog/catching-up.md

 Unfortunately, I've found the bridging between SwiftUI and UIKit for the contact picker to be especially buggy.
 This is not ideal.
 The contact picker - which shows up when you tap the 'Add Contacts' button on CatchUp's home screen - is likely the first button you'll ever tap in the app.
 I don't want a user's first experience with my app to feel buggy and show strange animation glitches.

-I filed my first ever <a href="https://developer.apple.com/support/technical" target="_blank">Technical Support Incident (TSI)</a> with Apple, and hope to have a resolution for that bug shortly.
+I filed my first ever <a href="https://developer.apple.com/support/technical" target="_blank" rel="noreferrer">Technical Support Incident (TSI)</a> with Apple, and hope to have a resolution for that bug shortly.

 I want to make something especially clear, though: Despite the somewhat bumpy road, I have **loved** working with SwiftUI.
 It has been a true joy and has significantly improved how I go about creating user interfaces.
 CatchUp V1 used Storyboards exclusively, and I would be more than OK with never having to create a Storyboard again.
 I know I could have done my layout programmatically with UIKit, but it's hard to imagine a system as clean and as nice as SwiftUI is proving to be.

 ## Wrapping Up with Clean Code

-As I was putting the finishing touches on version 2.0 of CatchUp, I started reading <a href="https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882" target="_blank">Clean Code</a> by "Uncle" Bob Martin.
+As I was putting the finishing touches on version 2.0 of CatchUp, I started reading <a href="https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882" target="_blank" rel="noreferrer">Clean Code</a> by "Uncle" Bob Martin.

 I'll tell you what, dear reader, there could not have been a better time for me to read this book.